Bucs’ Javadifar, Locust 1st female coaches to win Super Bowl

 TAMPA, Fla.
 (AP) — Lori Locust and Maral Javadifar, Super Bowl champs.

-To their many fans in the sports world and beyond, that’s got a real nice ring to it.
+To their many fans in the NFL world and beyond, that’s got a real nice ring to it.

 Locust and Javadifar became the first female coaches on a team to win the Super Bowl, helping the Tampa Bay Buccaneers beat the Kansas City Chiefs 31-9 Sunday night.